 I didn’t struggle to forgive the issues with the visuals while watching the show, but I have to knock it a few points for some distracting quality dips during the middle episodes.

 The greatest saving grace of the show's visuals is its grimdark aesthetic.
 You might just call this "edge" and you'd be right, but it's consistent edge that is totally in keeping with the rest of the show.
 Scenes are full of shadows, dark colors, and the fact that the war takes place during mostly the nighttime with rain and clouds during the day.
 Every aspect of the show contributes to this style and the visuals pull plenty of the weight.
-You've no doubt seen criticism of the visuals but they do so much in making the show a unique and memorable experience.
+While the art is far from perfect, I can say it makes up for enough of its flaws with a memorable personality.

 A nice tense soundtrack that gets the blood pumping during action sequences.
 It ranges from orchestral music to EDM and I liked all of it.
 It’s also present during the slower scenes where characters are conversing to add a layer of tension, reminding you that they have to kill each other as soon as they finish talking.
 There are times it strikes the audience with some more sad songs to hammering home the brevity of some of the show's tragic situations.